algorandlabs/smart-asa/README.md

 ### Smart ASA App Close-Out

-_Smart ASA Close-Out_ is the close out of an account from the Smart ASA.
-The argument `close_asset` represents the Underlying ASA to be closed, while `close_to` is the account to which all the remainder balance is sent on closing.
-This method removes the Smart ASA App `LocalState` from the calling account as well as closing out the Underlying ASA.
-In order to replicate the regulare close-out behaviour of a regular ASA a Smart ASA closing procedure acts as follows:
+_Smart ASA Close-Out_ closes out an account from the Smart ASA.
+The argument `close_asset` represents the _Underlying ASA_ to be closed, while `close_to` is the account to which all the remainder balance is sent on closing.
+This method removes the Smart ASA App `LocalState` from the calling account as well as closing out the _Underlying ASA_.
+In order to replicate the close-out behaviour of a regular ASA the Smart ASA closing procedure acts as follows:

 1. If the _Underlying ASA_ has been destroyed, then no check on is performed on `close_to` account;
 2. If the user account is _frozen_ or the whole _Underlying ASA_ is _frozen_, then the `close_to` MUST be the Smart ASA Creator (Smart ASA App);